Valentín Trujillo (actor)

-Valentin Trujillo Gazcón (28 March 1951 – 4 May 2006) was a Mexican actor, writer and director.
+Rafael Valentín Trujillo Gazcón (28 March 1951 – 4 May 2006) was a Mexican actor, writer and director.
 His career spanned 48 years, where he appeared in over 140 films and directed 20 films.
-He starts as a child actor during the Golden Age of Mexican cinema.

 Early life

-Trujillo was born on March 28, 1951 in a show business family as his grandfather was film producer Valentín Gazcón and his uncle was actor Gilberto Gazcón.
-He made his film debut as a baby.
+Trujillo was born on 28 March 1951, in a show business family as his grandfather was film producer Valentín Gazcón and his uncle was director Gilberto Gazcón.
+He made his film debut as an infant.

-Trujillo initially studied law at Universidad Nacional Autónoma de México (UNAM).
-He never completed his studies, choosing instead to become an actor.
+Trujillo studied law at Universidad Nacional Autónoma de México (UNAM), but chose to become an actor instead after obtaining his degree.

 Career

 Early career

 Trujillo made his acting debut at the age of seven in the film El Gran Pillo (1958).
-As a teen he got into the Columbia Pictures release Rage (1966) alongside Glenn Ford and Stella Stevens.
+As a teen he acted in the Columbia Pictures release Rage (1966) alongside Glenn Ford and Stella Stevens.

 Stardom

 Beginning in the early 1970s, Trujillo was cast often as the male lead.
 The film Las figuras de arena (1970) directed by Roberto Gavaldón established him as a leading man.
 He worked steadily as the leading man in action films over the next decade, completing over 30 films between 1970 and 1979.

 In addition to action films, Trujillo expanded his range in a number of films that incorporated commentary about modern social issues and politics in Mexico.
 The film Perro Callejero (1980) won a Silver Goddess for Best Picture and Trujillo, who portrayed the lead drunken character, was awarded Best Actor by Premios ACE.